JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: I'll Face Myself (Battle Version), Heartbeat Heartbreak, Snowflakes

-#### **Final Fantasy X (PC)**
+#### Final Fantasy X (PC)
 My first Final Fantasy game.
 Absolutely love the characters, the world and the plot.
-But I suck at this game, can't even finish a guided speedrun.

 Story/Plot: It is an epic yet emotional journey.
 In the end you are really convinced that this IS Tidus's story.
 The first video game ending that made me almost cried real tears.
 The romance is developed naturally and perfectly justified without being forceful. **Any and all FFX sequels do not exist.**